-Second, Dylan mentions being too far to hear “Nixon’s dawg barking”, presumably a reference to Nixon’s famous “Checkers” speech, made when Nixon was Eisenhower’s vice-presidential nominee and trying to defend himself against allegations that he improperly used political funds for his own gain.
-In this speech, Nixon said that he would never do anything like that, the only gift he ever accepted was a cute dog named Checkers that his family loved and – doggone it – he wasn’t giving it up.
+Second, Dylan mentions being too far away to hear “Nixon’s dawg barking”, presumably a reference to Nixon’s famous “Checkers” speech, made when Nixon was Eisenhower’s vice-presidential nominee and trying to defend himself against allegations that he improperly used political funds for his own gain.
+In this speech, Nixon said that he would never do anything like that, the only gift he ever accepted was a cute dog named Checkers that his family loved, and – doggone it – he wasn’t giving it up.
 (The bit about Checkers starts around 17:45.)

 Later in the notes Dylan again signals his change in course, using the biblical battle of Jericho as a reference point:

 run go get out of here